 - Add ⅓ of the sifted dry ingredients, then ½ of the sour cream.

 - Repeat ending with the last ⅓ of the dry ingredients.

-- Pour 1 ½ cup of the cake batter into the melted chocolate mixture, then mix with a spatula until smooth.
+- Pour 1 ½ cups of the cake batter into the melted chocolate mixture, then mix with a spatula until smooth.

-- Pour a small amount of batter into the bundt cake pan just enough to cover the surface.
+- Pour a small amount of batter into the bundt cake pan just enough to cover the bottom of the pan.
 Then using a small ice cream scoop, drop the chocolate batter by the spoonful directly on top of the plain batter.
 Swirl the chocolate batter with the plain batter with a knife.
-Pour another thin layer of batter on top of the chocolate layer and spread evenly.
+Pour another layer of batter on top of the chocolate layer and spread evenly.
 Gently swirl again with a knife.